How to Watch the WNBA on Sunday: TV Channel, Game Times and Odds

 Today's WNBA Games

-The Fever take to the home court of the Dream on Sunday at 3:00 PM ET.
+The Wings look to pull off an away win at the Sun on Sunday at 1:00 PM ET.

 How to Watch